-Canon 60D versus Canon 77D
+Canon 60D vs 77D

-The Canon EOS 60D and the Canon EOS 77D are two digital cameras that were announced, respectively, in August 2010 and February 2017.
+The Canon EOS 60D and the Canon EOS 77D are two digital cameras that were revealed to the public, respectively, in August 2010 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the 77D provides 24 MP.
+The 60D has a resolution of 17.9 megapixels, whereas the 77D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (15 percent) than the Canon 60D.
 Moreover, the 77D is markedly lighter (28 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |9.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||amazon.com|

 |10.||Canon 7D II||149 mm||112 mm||78 mm||910 g||670||Y||Sep 2014||1,799||ebay.com|